merenlab/anvio/anvio/docs/programs/anvi-report-dgrs.md

 Every DGR then has its own section with information about the TR and VR sequences, the mismatches as well as the genomic context surround these regions and possible the reverse transcriptase information as well - if this is known.

+# TODO: this is too large max file size is 100MB!

 ## Computing DGR variability profiling

 NB: These next steps are not within anvi'o directly.
 You will need to [install](https://merenlab.org/2014/08/16/installing-the-oligotyping-pipeline/) [oligotyping](https://merenlab.org/software/oligotyping/) to do this process.

 Visualising the variability of the variable regions produced in the context of your samples The user give the tools samples that were used to create the Profile.db, where they also have a samples.txt with paths to the short reads of these samples, obviously, also need the fastq files of the short reads.